GNOME/orca/README.md

 For more information, see the Orca documentation which is available within Orca as well as at <https://gnome.pages.gitlab.gnome.org/orca/help>.

-## Orca's Scripts and Features
+## Orca's Scripts, Features, and User Extensions

 Orca's scripts provide access to applications and toolkits by responding to accessible events.
 For instance, when focus changes in an application, that application will emit an accessible event, `object:state-changed:focused`, which is then handled by the script associated with the application or toolkit.

-If you have an application or toolkit that is accessible, but poorly supported by Orca, writing a custom script for that application might be the correct solution.
-(The correct solution might instead be to fix a bug in Orca and/or the application.)
 To see examples of scripts, look in `src/orca/scripts` of the source tree.

-Scripts can also import features, but the features themselves do not live inside the script;
+Scripts can import features, but the features themselves do not live inside the script; they live in navigators, presenters, and other such "extension" modules.
+Starting with version 51, Orca also supports user extensions.
-they live in navigators, presenters, and other such modules.
+For more information, see [user-extensions.md](docs/user-extensions.md).

 ## Remote Controller (D-Bus Interface)